w0xel/sync_cow/README.md

 heavily benefit from `SyncCow`.
 Reading is guaranteed to be lock-less and return immediately.
 Writing is only blocked by other write-accesses, never by any read-access.
 A `SyncCow` with only one writer and arbitrary readers will never block.
-As SyncCow stores two copies of it's contained value and read values are handed out as std::sync::Arc, a program using SyncCow might have a higher memory-footprint compared to std::sync::RwLock.
+As `SyncCow` stores two copies of it's contained value and read values are handed out as `std::sync::Arc`, a program using SyncCow might have a higher memory-footprint compared to `std::sync::RwLock`.

 Note that readers might read outdated data when using the SyncCow, as writing and reading concurrently is possible.
-If that is indesireable consider std::sync::RwLock.
+If that is indesireable consider `std::sync::RwLock`.

 ## Installation